1. Foundations for financial statements

 For further information on applying AAS tiers see Applying AAS tiers and other reporting requirements

-In preparing financial statements to present fairly the entity’s financial position, financial performance and cash flows, entities will need to refer to the items in Table 1 below.
+In preparing financial statements to present fairly the entity’s financial position, financial performance and cash flows, entities will need to refer to the items outlined below.

-Preparers of financial statements may also wish to consider matters listed in paragraph 120.5 A3 of APES 110 Code of Ethics for Professional Accountants when exercising professional judgement, such as:
+Preparers of financial statements should consider matters listed in paragraph 120.5 A3 of the Accounting Professional & Ethics Standards (APES) 110 Code of Ethics for Professional Accountants when exercising professional judgement, such as:

 • whether they have all the known facts and circumstances